robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 to open multiple sessions for that purpose.
 Configure Nautilus with dconf-editor to show directory count for local dirs only.
 Once mounted, you can even open a terminal at that spot.
-The path is someting like: /run/user/1000/gvfs/ftp:host=x.y.y.z.
+The path is something like: /run/user/1000/gvfs/ftp:host=x.y.y.z.
 - Thunar: works fine, including loading & saving of files. directly into e.g. an editor & saving back.
 - Dolphin, Konqueror: work fine most of the time, including loading